Artificial Intelligence — Research Frontier

 - Safety-capability tension: Interpretability research is accelerating because capabilities are outpacing understanding

-- Evolutionary AI as infrastructure: AlphaEvolve's production deployment suggests evolutionary code generation will become a standard optimization tool, not just a research curiosity
+- Evolutionary AI as infrastructure: AlphaEvolve's production deployment suggests evolutionary code generation will become a standard optimization tool

 - Protocol standardization: ACP, MCP, A2A protocols indicate multi-agent systems are moving from research demos to interoperable infrastructure